makinacorpus/makina-slides/python/inflence-on-js/blog_post.rst

             self.csv_str = csv_str
             self.params = self.csv_str.split(",")

+        # Conform to the iterable protocol
         def __iter__(self):
-            # Conforms to the iterable protocol
-            return iter(self.params) # Lists are iterables
+            # Lists are iterables
+            # Calling iter on them returns an iterator
+            return iter(self.params)

         def __str__(self):
-						# Allows the object to be treated as a string
+            # Allows the object to be used to format strings
             return self.csv_str